Updated on October 28, 2024

 The most significant reported long-term effect of shroom usage is the occurrence of “flashbacks.”
 The DSM-V classifies these as Hallucinogen-persisting Perception Disorder (HPPD).

-A “flashback” is a spontaneous recurrence of psychedelic mental effects.
-It may include the following:
+A “flashback” is a spontaneous recurrence of psychedelic mental effects, such as:

 • “Halo” vision